 One of the primary roles of the film is to address some of the issues affecting society.
 There are different types of film and the genre mainly depends on the issues that films in that genre address.
 The film has covered a major revolution since the 20th century, and there are certain films that have had a more profound impact on society.
 The key point of the film is either it applauds or critiques human behavior and society in general.

-Third Cinema illustrates how the developed countries impose power on the third world countries and take advantage of citizens and resources from these developing economies (Ekotto & Koh, 2009).
-As such, countries such as the US are portrayed and described as brutal, oppressive forces that take advantage of the inferiority of the third world economies.
-The Third Cinema films illustrate how poverty affects the people, and how there is usually no aspect of sugar-coating when it comes to the cinematic experience they deliver.
+Third Cinema illustrates how developed countries impose power on third-world countries and take advantage of citizens and resources from these developing economies (Ekotto & Koh, 2009).
+As such, countries such as the US are portrayed and described as brutal, oppressive forces that take advantage of the inferiority of third-world economies.
+The Third Cinema films illustrate how poverty affects people, and how there is usually no aspect of sugar-coating when it comes to the cinematic experience they deliver.

 It is noteworthy that Cinema Novo was highly influenced by the aesthetics of hunger.
 Cinema Novo is a Brazilian film genre that ideally illustrates the power and influence of Third Cinema.
 Rocha (1970) explains that “…Cinema Novo narrated, described, poeticized, discourse, analyzed” to emphasize that Cinema Novo depicted things precisely as they were.
 Cinema Novo concentrated mainly on the theme of hunger, which Rocha describes as the biggest woe of Latin America since it was not understood.
 Yet, it was a situation faced by many.